muhammed-farooq/Muhammed-Farooque/README.md

 # 💫 Muhammed Farooque
- 👩🎥 Multimedia graduate | 👨‍💻 Web Developer<br>🔥 Committed to
+ 👨‍💻 Web Developer<br>🔥 Committed to
 continuous learning and professional growth and embracing new challenges in technology <br>💻 MERN Stack Developer